mbabynames search ✿

 Porter Christopher

-"noble and strong" (Porter) meets "bearer of Christ" (Christopher).
+"gatekeeper" (Porter) meets "bearer of Christ" (Christopher).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Christopher (3 syllables) builds on the shorter Porter, giving the name forward momentum.

 Porter Oliver